allenrobel/ndfc-evpn/README.md

-# NDFC-AIML-Fabric
+# NDFC-EVPN

 ## About

-This repository contains an Ansible playbook and related assets which use Cisco's Nexus Dashboard Fabric Controller (NDFC) to provision an EVPN Multi-Site environment.
+This repository contains two things:

+1. An Ansible playbook and related assets which use Cisco's Nexus Dashboard Fabric Controller (NDFC) to provision an EVPN Multi-Site environment using the Centralized_To_Route_Server DCI option.
+2. A ContainerLab topology file and base configurations for n9000v to create an EVPN Multi-site lab.

 The environment consists of: